Skip to main content

 Yes.
 We offer a free photo assessment, which can help confirm whether a lesion appears suitable for private removal and provide an estimated cost where possible.
 Photo assessment is used to guide next steps only and does not provide a diagnosis or exclude skin cancer.

+Please send one clear close-up photo of the lesion and one photo taken from further away to show its location on the body.
 If the lesion is small, a close, well-focused image is particularly important.

 For best results: